 Glasgow’s bin system isn’t complicated, but it does trip folk up.
-Four different coloured bins, different collection schedules, and rules about what goes where.
+Five different coloured bins, different collection schedules, and rules about what goes where.
 Get it wrong and your bin doesn’t get emptied.
 Get it really wrong and you get a sticker of shame slapped on the lid.

 Here’s the full breakdown so you never have to stand in your close wondering which bin to put a yoghurt pot in.